 We may use or disclose your Protected Health Information as needed for us to bill and collect payment for the healthcare treatment and services provided to you and to assist other covered entities/healthcare providers in obtaining payment.
 For example, if your health plan requires that you obtain prior approval before you are admitted to Mercy Medical Center, we may disclose your Protected Health Information to your health plan for this purpose.
 In addition, we may disclose your Protected Health Information to your physicians and other healthcare providers so that they may bill for services they provided to you at a Mercy facility.

 We may use or disclose, as needed, your Protected Health Information internally or to third parties acting on our behalf for healthcare operations purposes.
 For example, we may engage a consultant to review information in selected medical records to determine what additional services we should offer and what services are not needed.
-Another example is that we may use a sign-in sheet at the registration desk and we may call you by name in the waiting room when it is your turn to be seen.
 In addition, we may disclose your Protected Health Information to other covered entities for their own limited types of healthcare operations if they have or have had a relationship with you and the Protected Health Information pertains to such relationship.
 For instance, if you are returning to a nursing home upon discharge from the hospital, we may share your Protected Health Information with the nursing home in order to facilitate coordination of your care.
 Furthermore, MercyCare Service Corporation and its affiliates and Mercy Medical Center’s medical staff may use and share your Protected Health Information with each other for the purposes of our Organized Health Care Arrangement.
-For example, members of Mercy Medical Center’s medical staff, the hospital risk manager, the hospital’s quality improvement manager or members of the quality improvement teams may use information in your medical record to assess the care and outcomes in your case and others like it in an effort to continually improve the quality and effectiveness of the health care and services provided at the hospital.
+For example, members of Mercy Medical Center’s medical staff, the hospital risk manager, the hospital’s quality improvement manager or members of the quality improvement teams may use information in your medical record to assess the care and outcomes in your case and others like it in an effort to continually improve the quality and effectiveness of the health care and services provided.

 Directory: We may include your name, location, general condition and religious affiliation in our patient directory for use by clergy and visitors who ask for you by name, unless you object in whole or in part by contacting the Registration Department.
 In an emergency situation, we may go ahead and use and disclose such information if it is consistent with your prior expressed preference (if known) and if we believe it to be in your best interest, but will still offer you the opportunity to object when it becomes practical to do so.